 Of course, Kratos would probably need to bow out sooner or later as the series’ lead protagonist.
 I mean he’s had a few good years under his belt.
 It might be time for him to accept his gold watch and retire.
-One way to transition between Kratos and a new protagonist could be to have him heroically and emotionally (I will shed a tear) die in the final battle against Odin.
+One way to transition between Kratos and a new protagonist could be to have him heroically and emotionally (I will shed a tear) fall in the final battle against Odin.

 Seeing as Morrigan tends to have premonitions about the violent deaths of warriors, she could become aware of Kratos’ inevitable demise but keep it secret from him and Atreus.
 This could also be the reason why she might form a bond with Kratos’ son, realising that he will be on his own without her.

-This would tie in nicely with the ending of the 2018 God of War game where an uncovered mural not only reveals Kratos’ wife’s secret but also a dying Kratos lying in what appears to be Atreus’ arms.
+This would tie in nicely with the ending of the 2018 God of War game where an uncovered mural not only reveals Kratos’ wife’s secret but also Kratos lying in what appears to be Atreus’ arms.